Allotment gardening is a creative and enjoyable leisure activity which all the family can take part in at a low cost.

 Middlesbrough has eight allotment sites with over 900 plots at Saltersgill, Berwick Hills, Whitehouse, Beechwood, Town Farm, Letitia Street (Newport), Hemlington, and Coulby Newham.

-Please note that only residents in South Middlesbrough with a TS8 postcode can apply for a plot at either Coulby Newham and Hemlington allotment sites.
+Please note that allotments are only available for Middlesbrough residents and that only residents in South Middlesbrough with a TS8 postcode can apply for a plot at either Coulby Newham and Hemlington allotment sites.

 The council manages and maintains all sites (except Saltersgill) including looking after tenancy details, undertaking regular inspections, taking enforcement action, dealing with complaints, organising repairs and refuse collections, issuing of invoices and taking payments.

 Tenants can pay for their allotment plot online.